 Tell the participants that children with intersex variations and young people growing up have to face a lot of discrimination and stigma because their bodies are different though often visibly not.
-But reiterate that bodies can be of different types, and everybody, including persons with intersex variations, we all deserve to have information about our bodies, so we have the ability to make our own decisions and assert our rights.
+But reiterate that bodies can be of different types, and we all deserve to have information about our bodies, so we could have the ability to make our own decisions and assert our rights.

-At this juncture, you could ask the participants to loudly repeat the slogan of the KYBKYR programme - "Shareer apna adhikaar apne" (Our Body Our Rights).
+At this juncture, you could ask the participants to loudly repeat the slogan of the KYBKYR programme - "Shareer apna adhikaar apne" (Our Body Our Rights)